Sansevierias are popular & easy-care houseplants. Here you’ll find Snake Plant Care tips including things good to know to keep yours growing.

 Snake Plants grown as houseplants average in height from 8″ to 7′.
 You can buy them in 4, 6, 8, 10, 12, and 14″ grow pots.

 They’re used as tabletop and narrow floor plants, as well as in dish gardens and kokedama.

 Sansevierias have a slow to moderate growth rate.
 They spread by underground stems called rhizomes which pop up as new growth.

 In stronger natural light they’ll grow faster and slower in lower light.

-Easy does it with the watering.
+Easy does it with the watering – this is essential to Snake Plant care.
 You want to be careful not to overdo it because your plant will rot out.
 Always make sure the soil is almost completely dry before thoroughly watering again.